EleonoreMizo/chickendream/README.md

 ![Example: original / with mild grain / with insanely huge grain](doc/grain.png "Example: original / with mild grain / with insanely huge grain")

 Warning: the algorithm is very slow and can take several seconds (multi-threaded) for a single FHD frame.
+However, in some conditions, the draft mode can be a good compromise between speed and model accuracy.

 The generated grain is quite significant, but you can blend the output with the input picture to attenuate the effect.